STealthy-and-haSTy/SublimeScraps/plugins/README.md

    status line, although this could easily be modified to make it the last item as well.

- * **set_status.py** is a small command that just adds a bit of text temporarily to the status bar.
-This allows you to create a macro that displays text in the status bar when you execute it.

- * **shebanger.py** is a command that is meant to be used as the `target` inside of a build system.
-It's a proof of concept that is rather naive, but the idea is that it would run the current python file using the interpreter that is in the shebang line of the current file instead of the version in the build system.

-   This is naive for a few reasons, but is a good proof of concept for how one would bridge together a standard Sublime build system with some custom handling.

- * **python_build.py** is similar to **shebanger.py** except that here the method is slightly different.
-Here the interpreter to use is stored as one of two options in the build system, and the first line of the file selects which one the build uses.

-   Same potato, different bag. (is that a saying?
-It should be if it's not.)

- * **custom_build_variables.py** is yet another example of a build system enhancement.
-In this example we provide our own custom build variables to the build system.
-This could be used to insert some project specific information easily into a build.

  * **run_current_file** came about when someone wanted to bind a key that would try to execute a file based on the name of the current file.
 For example if you were editing *cool.c* it would try to execute *cool.exe*.